 How will my Arts degree prepare me for a career?

-You can develop the skills essential for employment in today’s fast-changing and globalised world.
+Develop essential skills for employment in a fast-changing and globalised world.

 Develop the skills that employers need